Bar Stool vs. Counter Stool Height: Which Is Right for You?

 Right Stool for Space | homeyfad

-Choosing between bar stool vs counter stool heights is about ergonomics and comfort.
+Choosing between bar stool vs. counter stool heights is about ergonomics and comfort.
 Choosing the wrong height can lead to awkward sitting, banged-up knees, and even back pain.

 Whether you're furnishing a kitchen island, home bar, or breakfast nook, we can help you find more comfortable stools.
 Let's take a look!